xvik/gradle-mkdocs-plugin/src/doc/docs/guide/tasks.md

     index.html        - redirect to correct site
 ```

-Plugin is configured for multi-version documentation publishing: each version is in it's own folder
+Plugin is configured for multi-version documentation publishing: each version is in its own folder
 and special `index.html` at the root will redirect to the latest version (when published).

 Everything in `build/mkdocs/` is assumed to be published into github pages.